bodinsamuel/altheia/docs/api.md

 ### `use(plugin: object)`

-> Add a plugin to your alt.heia instance
+> Add a plugin to your Altheia instance

 ```javascript
 alt.use({